slevis13/Number-Partition-Problem/README.md

 The program examines each of the heuristic algorithms and, concurrently, the effect of "pre-partitioning" on the problem instance.
 Pre-partitioning is not an algorithm itself, but an alternate way of representing the problem.
 You can think of pre-partitioning as the opposite of differencing; where differencing splits two values into opposite solution sets, pre-partitioning forces two values into the same solution set.

 The program first generates a random instance of the number partition problem.
 This instance is run through each of the four algorithms.
-For the three heuristics (repeated random, hill climbing, and simulated annealing), the instance runs first in its standard representation, then in a pre=partitioned representation.
+For the three heuristics (repeated random, hill climbing, and simulated annealing), the instance runs first in its standard representation, then in a pre-partitioned representation.